allmaps/allmaps/packages/project/README.md

 The **projection** defines the 'projected geo' space of the viewport.
 Since we will render our geometries in the projected space of our viewport, it is logical to make the transformer aware of this space by supplying its projection, so it can bring the results to this space.
 It defaults to WebMercator `EPSG:3857`, the projection used by default in most webmaps.

 The **internal projection** defines the 'internal projected geo' space.
 This is the space of the known or supposed projection in which the map was made.
-It is important to build a transformer between the 'resource' space of the image and the 'internal projected geo' space of this known or supposed projection, to make the transformer account *only* for the warping of the image onto its intended projection space, and not for any other warping due to a choice of the viewport projection (which could be different then the map projection).
-To bring the results from the 'internal projected geo' space of the map to the 'projected geo' space of the viewport, a projection function is computed from 'internal projected geo' to 'projected geo' space, it is set as the `postToGeo` option that is part of the GCP Transform options, and is executed at the end of the transformer's `toGeo()` method.
-Similarly a `preToResource()` is computed for the inverse projection and executed before the `toResource()` method.
+When we know this projection, it is important, e.g. when transforming `toGeo`, to build a `toGeoTransfromation` between the 'resource' space of the image and the 'internal projected geo' space of this known or supposed projection.
+This way we make the transformation account *only* for the warping of the image onto its intended projection space, and not for any other warping due to the choice of viewport projection (which could be different then the map projection).
+To bring the results from the 'internal projected geo' space of the map to the 'projected geo' space of the viewport, a projection function from 'internal projected geo' to 'projected geo' space is set as the `postToGeo` option (that is part of the GCP Transform options), and executed at the end of the transformer's `toGeo()` method.
+Similarly when calling the `toResource()` method a `preToResource()` is executed to go from 'projected geo' space to 'internal projected geo' space, before evaluating the `toResourceTransformation` and arriving in 'resource' space.
 The 'internal projected geo' space also defaults to WebMercator `EPSG:3857` (due to it's 'conformal' properties that make it a good general guess for a map's projection at large scales).
 When the internal projection and projection are identical (as is the default) the `postToGeo()` function is an identity projection with no effect.

 The GCPs must be provided in lon-lat `EPSG:4326` projection (since this is the default projection used by GeoJSON and Georeference Annotations) and are projected to the 'projected geo' space before building the GCP Transformer (who will project them to the 'internal projected geo' space).